 It is a big decision to have eye surgery - and it requires absolute trust in the surgeon and method.
 Below you will find some of the most frequently asked questions.

-There are risks associated with all eye treatments.
+There are risks associated with all eye surgeries.
 Fortunately, complications are extremely rare in modern eye treatment when performed by experienced and competent surgeons.
-You will be thoroughly informed about the course of treatment and the risks of the pre-examination.
+You will be thoroughly informed about the course of treatment and the risks during the pre-examination.